Skip to Content

 Two places are especially worth visiting: Pahrump Valley Winery in the wild and rough countryside of the city, offers a lot of free tours and events, aside from the regular wine and dine experience.

 The second place is Sanders Family Winery which is quite a romantic place, with tasting venues decorated with the artworks by local artists, and a great amphitheater on the premises.
-Don’t forget that Pahrump is really close to Las Vegas — and what does that mean?
+Don’t forget that Pahrump is 75 miles away from Las Vegas — and what does that mean?

 Casinos and gambling, obviously.
 Pahrump has a few decent ones, like The Pahrump Nugget Casino, Lakeside Casino, and Gold town Casino — the three of them part of the collective Gold Casino Group.
 Here you can gamble, drink, dine, or whatever floats your boat, and helps you to relax.